FG-AI4H/health-aiaudit-platform/docs/_host.md

 ```
 Generally, the main function of the evaluation script is the evaluate() function, used by workers to evaluate the submission message.

-The function evaluate() receives both the test_annotations, previously uploaded in the configuration file, and the user_submission through the platform, as well as the phase_codename.
+The function evaluate() receives both the test_annotations, previously uploaded in the configuration file and the user_submission through the platform, as well as the phase_codename.

 ```python
 def evaluate(test_annotation_file, user_annotation_file, phase_codename, **kwargs):